chouseknecht/role-net-ssh-keys/README.md

-# networking-add-ssh-keys
+# role-net-ssh-keys
-Role for adding user SSH keys to a device.
+Ansible role for adding user SSH keys to a network device.